 Today, the world revolves around developers.
 Digital businesses are becoming a significant part of the landscape.
-Traditional business thrives on its responsiveness to customers and how it handles business data.
-People used to talk about the Era of Information Technology, however now we’re in the Era of the Developer.
+A traditional business thrives on its responsiveness to customers and how it handles business data.
+People used to talk about the Era of Information Technology, however, now we’re in the Era of the Developer.

 Asynchronous Developer Workflows